Girum-Desalegn/RT1-Assignment2/README.md

 feedback/status of the action server to know when the target has been reached.
 The node also publishesthe robot position and velocity as a custom message (x,y, vel_x, vel_z), by relying on the values published on the topic /odom;
-- (b) A service node that, when called, returnsthe coordinates of the last target sent by the user;
+- (b) A service node that, when called, returns the coordinates of the last target sent by the user.
 - (c) Anotherservice node thatsubscribes to the robot’s position and velocity (using the custom message) and implements a server to retrieve the distance of the robot from the target and the robot’s average speed.